Configuration options

 b4.keyringsrc

-for details on how to configure keyring lookups.
-For example, you can clone the kernel.org pgpkeys.git repository and use it for attestation without needing to import any keys into your GnuPG keyring:git clone https://git.kernel.org/pub/scm/docs/kernel/pgpkeys.git
+See patatt for details on how to configure keyrings.
+For example, you can clone the kernel.org pgp keys repository and use it for attestation:

-These settings take a full path to the template to use when generating thank-you messages for contributors.
+Full paths to the templates to use when generating thank-you messages for contributors.
 See example templates provided with the project.

 b4.thanks-commit-url-mask

-If not set, b4 will just specify the commit hashes.
+If not set, b4 falls back to using commit hashes.

-See this page for more info on convenient git.kernel.org shorterners: https://korg.docs.kernel.org/git-url-shorteners.html
+See this page for more info on convenient git.kernel.org short URLs: https://korg.docs.kernel.org/git-url-shorteners.html

 thanks-from-name = Project Foo Thanks Bot